canonical/kafka-operator/docs/reference/autogeneration-analysis.md

 ## Recommendation

-**Approach 2, Option B** — generate from local files at build time, gitignore the output.
+**Approach 2, Option B** — generate from local files at build time, excluding the output from version control.

 - **Approach 2 over Approach 1:** the source files are already structured (YAML + Python docstrings), the generator is fast and deterministic, and the only "loss" — orphaned 2022 libraries marked "Do not use." — is content that should not be documented anyway.
 Approach 1 trades a clean local pipeline for a fragile network round-trip through HTML, for no information gain.
 - **Option B over Option A:** the generator is fast, deterministic, and offline — the conditions under which commit-and-check is the wrong tradeoff.
 Option A is justified only when the generator is slow, needs network/credentials, or its output is consumed outside the docs build.
 None apply here.
 The existing docs CI build already catches real failures (malformed YAML, missing library files) as a side effect of building, so no extra drift-check workflow is needed.